Best LED Fog Lights: Shine Some Light in Foggy Weather

-- Over $40: You can pay up to or over $100 for some brands of fog lights.
-They often have longer warranties but have many of the same features of less pricey products.
+- $40 and up: You can pay up to or over $100 for some brands of fog lights.
+They often have longer warranties, but have many of the same features of less pricey products.

 - Installation.
 Ease of installation is key.
 You’ll want to avoid damaging the wires and other equipment in your vehicle.
 Top-rated fog lights often feature a plug-and-play system in which you connect the new bulb to the current circuit.
 If you don't know how to install the fog lights, consult a professional.

-This set includes two 30-watt LED bulbs with six SEOUL Z8Y19 high power CSP chips.
+The Beamtech H11 LED Fog Light Bulb is brighter, more durable, and so easy to install.
+And it’s even more than just one LED bulb.
+It’s a set that includes two 30-watt LED bulbs with six SEOUL Z8Y19 high-power CSP chips.
 The bulbs are xenon white with 800 lumens and 320-degree lighting.
 They are 6-6,500k in color temperature, 12V to 24V, and have a lifespan of 10,000 working hours.
 The cold-pressed aluminum heat sink inside aids in reducing heat and maximizing bulb life.
 The bulbs are non-polarity in design and feature plug-and-play installation.
 A one-year warranty is included.

 These lights are brighter than OEM options, are well-constructed, and produce a good, even beam pattern.
-They also offer a very clean cut off.
+They also offer a very clean cut-off.
 Unlike some other bulbs, the Beamtech bulbs run cool.
-They fit nicely in stock housing with no heat sink to get in the way.
+They fit nicely in a stock housing with no heat sink to get in the way.
 They also don't bother drivers in front of you.

 One downside is the bulbs may be a little hard to install into the housing, and the plastic clips are a bit weak.
 Also, there have been some complaints that the lights may produce a dark spot in the middle of the light output.
 The lights can also cause a malfunction code error on some vehicles, such as BMWs.